 Staff will need to consider how the student is to be motivated to achieve the target behaviours.
 Rewards here are likely to be more frequent.
 It is very important to choose a reward that will be effective and relevant to the level of achievement.
-Rewards may be tangible (see list below) or may simply be praise, attention display of work, informing other staff of good work, house points etc. Students indicated through the school council that they valued having for e.g. extra time with friends or tea and biscuits.
+Rewards may be tangible (see list below) or may simply be praise, attention display of work, informing other staff of good work, postcards, or a call home etc. Students indicated through the Pupil Leadership Group that they valued having for e.g. extra time with friends or tea and biscuits.

-NB "Approval" is the most powerful reward
+NB "Approval" is the most powerful reward.